 Take a guided tour of the Picasso Museum

-- Make sure you arrive at least 10 minutes in advance otherwise your spot might be given to people on the waiting list.
+- Arrive 10 minutes early or your spot goes to someone on the waiting list.

 Time Slots